-The PolePalUSA Solar Flagpole Light comes with much of the same versatility as the Aponuo solar flag pole light.
-In fact, it can accommodate poles up to six inches in thickness, but it comes at the cost of being the most expensive of the solar flagpole lights on this list.
+The PolePalUSA Solar Flagpole Light has much of the same versatility as the Aponuo flagpole solar lights.
+In fact, it can accommodate flag poles up to six inches in thickness, but it comes at the cost of being the most expensive of the solar flagpole light models on this list.

-This light utilizes eight LED lights to provide 280 lumens of brightness.
+This solar flagpole light utilizes eight LED bulbs to provide 280 lumens of brightness.
 While it’s not 300 lumens, it should be bright enough to do the job of keeping the flag lit, though some may prefer a solar flag pole light that’s a little bit brighter.
 This isn’t adjustable in any way, which may or may not be a problem for some individuals.

 It can be affixed to the pole at any height or angle to accommodate taller and shorter poles.
 It is typically used to point up at the flag.

 A 3600mAh battery can last between eight to ten hours which should be sufficient for most nights.
-Darker regions or areas that experience a lot of incremental weather may have issues, which should be factored in.
+Darker regions or areas that experience incremental weather may have issues, which should be factored in.

 It takes the standard six to eight hours for the battery to receive a full charge.
 When mounting the solar panel, it’s important to angle it to receive the most light during the brightest part of the day.
 Otherwise, it may extend the required charging time.